[DISCLOSURE: Cards from our partners are mentioned below.]

 Keep in mind, new homeowners should be extremely careful not to apply for any new lines of credit during the mortgage-application process, which could jeopardize closing.
 But once the paperwork is signed, you can consider a new piece of plastic.
 Just make sure your credit is ready to go; you typically need a good credit score to qualify for the better cards out there, and you don’t want to risk incurring an inquiry only to get denied.
 (You can see where your credit currently stands by viewing two of your credit scores, updated each month, for free on Credit.com.)
 It’s also important to read the terms and conditions carefully to be sure a particular credit card is right for you.
 With that in mind, here are five credit cards for new homeowners to consider.

 American Express’s Blue Cash Preferred credit card offers both strong rewards and an introductory annual fee offer, allowing new homeowners to earn cash back when they stock up their fridge and buy furniture or decor.
-You can earn 6% cash back on up to $6,000 spent each calendar year at grocery stores (then 1%), and 3% cash back at select department stores.
-You can also rack up 3% cash back at gas stations and 1% cash back on all other purchases.
-New accountholders can receive $150 statement credit when they spend $1,000 on new purchases within three months.
+You can earn 6% cash back on up to $6,000 spent each calendar year at U.S. grocery stores (then 1%), and 3% cash back at select department stores.
+You can also rack up 3% cash back at U.S. gas stations and 1% cash back on all other purchases.
+New accountholders can receive $200 statement credit when they spend $1,000 on new purchases within three months.
 Your APR will be 0% for 12 months on purchases, followed by a 14.49%-25.49% Variable, based on your creditworthiness.
-There is a $0 intro annual fee for the first year of Card Membership, then a $95 annual fee for this card.
+There is a $95 annual fee for this card.

 3. U.S. Bank Cash+ Visa